In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 controversial Anglo-Catholic priest, they were both

-members of the Brighton Branch of the
+members of the local Ward of the

 Confraternity of the